-Seneca advocates simple exercise for the body on occasion, but writes "exercise the soul both day and night--for it is nourished by moderate labor" (Letter to Lucilius XV).
+Seneca advocates simple exercise for the body on occasion, but writes "exercise the soul both day and night" (Letter to Lucilius XV).
 Stoic Penknife is an application to practice the ancient written "soul" exercises that Greek and Roman philosophers like Seneca, Epictetus and Marcus Aurelius once wrote.

 The French historian of philosophy Pierre Hadot explains how these exercises work.
 "The Stoic philosophical life consists essentially in mastering one's inner discourse.
 Everything in an individual's life depends on how he represents things to himself -- in other words, how he tells them to himself in inner dialogue...
 Written pages are already dead, and the Meditations [of Marcus Aurelius] were not made to be reread.
 What counts is the reformulation: the act of writing or talking to oneself, right now, in the very moment when one needs to write...
 The Meditations are not spontaneous effusions but exercises carried out in accordance with a program which Marcus had received from the Stoic tradition, and in particular from Epictetus.
 Marcus was working with pre-existing material and painting on a canvas given him by someone else."
 (The Inner Citadel, Chapter 1, "The Meditations as Spiritual Exercises").
 Hadot later argues that this "program" and "pre-existing material" that served as the template or "canvas" for Marcus's written exercise practice -- perhaps worksheets, formulations, or questions -- is largely lost to us.